PCI DSS Compliance (Checklist, Requirements, How to Check, etc.)

 Contents

-To Whom Does PCI DSS Apply
+To Whom Does PCI DSS Compliance Apply

 The Payment Card Industry Data Security Standard (PCI DSS) applies to any organization, irrespective of size or number of transactions, that accepts, transmits, or stores any cardholder data.
 Here’s a breakdown of entities to whom PCI DSS typically applies: